efrost-star/pdsnd_github/README.md

 To get the code started just navigate in your terminal to the directory where the project is located and type `python bikeshare.py`.
 (If you are using a newer version of python remeber to type _python 3_!).
 After this the code will ask you for input to select the filters.

+# Credits

+Udacity has provided assistance and example code for _calculating the most popular hour_, _displaying a breakdown of user types_ and for _loading and filtering the dataset_ as part of this project.